-The NSW EPA has released its fourth stage of Improved Systems for Household Problem Wastes – Community Recycling Centres grants under the $337 million NSW Government Waste Less Recycle More initiative (WLRM).
+The NSW Government has released its fourth round of the Bin Trim program under the NSW Government Waste Less Recycle More initiative.

 MRA is looking for waste collectors, processors and recyclers that wish to explore new ways for reducing waste to landfill and increasing recycling.

 It is more than two years since China National Sword and the limitations on export to Asian recycling nations, kicked in.

 Recycling has not collapsed but it has taken some pretty big hits.
 So where are we up to now?

 Following up on Virginia Brunton’s well received “Where to with food waste” article, Mike Ritchie discusses FOGO in MUDs.

 Mike argues that collecting FOGO from MUDs is not just feasible, it is necessary.
 Getting food and garden waste out of all households will: